-Dartballs and I will take on the abortion debate.
+PGA (Peter) and I will take on the abortion debate.
 Neither of us will be arguing an absolute position and understand there must be room for nuance.
-My opponent allows abortion when the mother's life is threatened by pregnancy.
+Peter allows abortion when the mother's life is threatened by pregnancy.
 I accept Roe V Wade has laid out reasonable limits on abortion.
 I anticipate our main point of contention will be, not in the fringe, but, where abortion is most common.
 Ie. Most abortions occur at or before 13 weeks of pregnancy.
-I will argue this should be legal, and Darth will argue against it.
+I will argue this should be legal, and Peter will argue against it.
 Each debater will have their own burden to meet.

 There will be no new arguments in the final round - only rebuttal and closing.